Invalid Date NaN, NaN (Today) — last updated November 11, 2025 (1mo ago)

 Introduction

 Job costing is the financial backbone of any successful contracting business.
-It tracks every dollar — labor, materials, subs, and equipment — so you can see profitability in real time and act before small problems become big losses.
-This guide gives practical, step-by-step advice to tighten your bids, reduce surprises, and protect margins on every project.
+Track labor, materials, subcontractors, and equipment in near real time to tighten bids, stop profit leaks, and make smarter decisions on every project.
+This practical, step-by-step guide shows how to improve accuracy, reduce surprises, and protect margins across jobs.

 (Internal links: ToolsBlogContact)

-Running a job without accurate job costing is like driving at night without headlights.
-You may be headed in the right direction, but you can’t see the hazards until it’s too late.
-Job costing gives you a dashboard view of each project so you can:
+Running a job without accurate job costing is like driving at night without headlights — you may be headed the right direction, but you can’t see hazards until it’s too late.
+Job costing gives a dashboard view of each project so you can:

 • Pinpoint profitability by job type